YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUINFOSTR, xxxx : aaaa

 MUPIP Information: MUINFOSTR message is issued by a variety of MUPIP commands to inform the user of the command's progress.
-This indicates the string xxxx has the value aaaa.
+This indicates that the string xxxx has the value aaaa.

 Action: None necessary.